By Solution

 How Can I Measure Surface Roughness?

 You can calculate surface roughness by measuring the average surface peaks and valleys across that surface.
 The measurement is often seen as ‘Ra,’ which means ‘Roughness Average.’
-While Ra is a very useful measurement parameter.
+In contrast, Ra is a very useful measurement parameter.
 It also helps to determine the compliance of a product or part with various industry standards.
-Doing this occurs by comparing with surface finish charts.
+This is done by comparing it with surface finish charts.

 What Differentiates Ra and Rz In Surface Roughness Chart?